 App icons are different shapes, sizes, and color schemes and follow different design guidelines.
 Samsung's icons look different than Google's icons, look different from Microsoft's icons, look different from every other developer's icons.
-Adaptive icons have sought to bring some order to this chaos, but with little luck.
-Thankfully, icon packs are here to pick up the slack.
+Thankfully, icon packs are here to pick up the slack and make your theming adventure a smooth one.
 Icon packs are plentiful, colorful, and they come in every style under the sun.
-I love Whicons, but all of these packs are fantastic.

 If you only download one icon pack, make it Whicons!
 This free icon pack is simple, its icons are easy to identify, and Whicons goes with just about every dark and vivid wallpaper you can imagine.

 Little white lines

 Outline packs may take different thicknesses and sizes, but Lines remains my favorite.
 It's been around for a really, really long time — just look at that Settings icon! — but Lines always comes through when I need a wireframe pack.